<em>Ligularia</em>, leopard plant: to plant, to grow and to care for

 - Ligularias offer bright, vivid yellow flowering!

-- Their foliage is abundant, highly decorative, green or purple
+- Their foliage is large, very decorative, green or purple

-- These large perennials have a striking, architectural and lush appearance
+- These large perennials have a bold, graphic and lush appearance

-- They are fairly easy to grow, robust and hardy
+- Fairly easy to grow, robust and hardy plants

-- Ligularia is an essential plant in shady gardens!
+- Ligularia is an essential plant in shade gardens!

 Ligularias are large perennials that offer generous, luxuriant foliage and very bright summer flowering.
-Flowers are gathered in heads (as in daisies), which themselves are grouped into bunches or erect, long and slender clusters.
-Thanks to their superb foliage, ligularias are very decorative even when not in flower!
+The flowers are gathered in heads (as in daisies), which are themselves grouped into long, upright, slender clusters.
+Thanks to their superb foliage, ligularias are highly ornamental even when not in flower!
 The foliage is quite graphic, rounded or palmate in shape, sometimes deeply divided.
-It turns a dark green or purple colour, ideal for making the golden-yellow flowering stand out!
+It turns a dark green or purple colour, ideal for making the golden‑yellow flowering stand out!

-The most common in cultivation are Ligularia stenocephala, including the superb variety ‘The Rocket’, as well as Ligularia przewalskii and Ligularia dentata.
-These species mostly come from Asia and are impressive for their large yellow inflorescences, in bunches or spikes.
-In France, in the wild, there is Siberian ligularia, Ligularia sibirica, but this species is less common in cultivation.
+The most commonly grown are Ligularia stenocephala, including the superb variety ‘The Rocket’, as well as Ligularia przewalskii and Ligularia dentata.
+These species mainly originate from Asia and are impressive with their large yellow inflorescences, in clusters or spikes.
+In France, in the wild, the Siberian ligularia, Ligularia sibirica, can be found, but it is less widespread in cultivation.

-Ligularias are an excellent solution for shady corners of the garden and for heavy, clay, damp soils… where most plants do not thrive!
-These perennials dislike drought and are perfect on pond margins.
+Ligularias are an excellent solution for shady corners of the garden and heavy, clayey, moist soils… where most plants do not thrive!
+These perennials dislike drought and are perfect at the edge of a pond.
 They are vigorous, robust plants, fairly easy to grow.
-In short, with ligularia, it is best to avoid hot, dry situations… Otherwise, it will need regular watering!
+In short, with ligularia it’s best to avoid hot, dry situations… otherwise, it will need regular watering!

 Botany